AndreiPashkin/python-tempo/README.rst

    :alt: Coverage
    :target: https://coveralls.io/github/AndrewPashkin/python-tempo?branch=master

-This project provides a generic way to compose and query schedules of recurrent continuous events, such as working time of organizations, meetings, movie shows, etc.
+This project is a scheduling library, written in Python, that provides a generic way to compose and query schedules of continuous recurrent events, such as working time of organizations, meetings, movie shows, etc.

 It contains a Python implementation and bindings for PostgreSQL, Django and Django REST Framework.